Daneliya Tuleshova

-Before Junior Eurovision, she won the fourth season of The Voice Kids Ukraine and was a finalist in Children's New Wave 2015.
+Before Junior Eurovision, she won the 2017 season of The Voice Kids Ukraine and was a finalist in Children's New Wave 2015.
 In 2019, she took part in The World's Best, representing her country alongside Dimash Kudaibergen.
-She was a finalist on season 15 of America's Got Talent.
+She was a finalist on the 2020 season of America's Got Talent.

 Early life

-Daneliya Tuleshova was born 18 July 2006 in the capital of Kazakhstan, Astana to Elena Tuleshova and Alexander Tuleshov, both originating from mixed Kazakh and Tatar families living in Kazakhstan for years.
+Daneliya Tuleshova was born on 18 July 2006 in the capital of Kazakhstan, Astana to Elena Tuleshova and Alexander Tuleshov, both originating from mixed Kazakh and Tatar families living in Kazakhstan for years.
 She has two younger siblings.

 After recovering from a gymnastics injury at the age of four, she began practicing ballroom dancing.
 She also took contemporary dance classes in Almaty and simultaneously attended acting and singing classes.
-In late 2018, she was a sixth grader at the school Lyceum 56 where she focused on mathematics.
+In late 2018, she was a sixth grader at the Ukrainian Physics and Mathematics Lyceum where she focused on mathematics.
 Although Tuleshova was born in Astana, she said (in an interview with Kazakh video producer Rauana Kokumbaeva that was put on YouTube in February 2019) that her hometown is the city of Almaty.

 Career

 Career beginnings

-At the age of eight, she was spotted by the organizers of the Kazakh singing competition Ayaglagan Astana, the selection round for the famous Children's New Wave, an international contest for young performers held annually in Russia.
+At the age of eight, she was spotted by the organizers of the Kazakh singing competition Ayaglagan Astana, the selection round for the Children's New Wave, an international contest for young performers held annually in Russia.
 In 2015, Daneliya won the competition and reached the finals of Children's New Wave, where she won the Audience Award.